devangcx/devangcx.github.io/public/posts/why-rag-is-not-enough/why-rag-is-not-enough.md

 How will such a bot answer the following question?

-> Find me all the workplace themed LEED certified projects in Sydney done by design principal John Doe.
+> Find me all the workplace themed LEED certified projects in Sydney done by design principal John Doe?
 ### Semantic Search

 How does it work?